 The most common source of interference is radio frequencies between 1kHz and 10GHz, the so-called radio frequency interference band (RFI) in the radio astronomy field.

-Additional sources of interference include ambient EMI such as lightning, solar magnetic storms or arc welders, and power quality issues, including power surges, blackouts, voltage spikes
+Additional sources of interference include ambient EMI such as lightning, solar magnetic storms or arc welders, and power quality issues, including power surges, blackouts, voltage spikes and electrical noise.

 Electromagnetic interference and radiation can have consequences that range from audio/video signal disturbance to loss of life, particularly when EMI influences the operation of critical devices such as life support machines or military assets designed for electronic warfare.